ismaelucky342/code_env_tools/README.md

 - **Git Info**: Run `git-info` to display available Git utils aliases and their descriptions.
 - **Git Purge**: Run `git-purge` to uninstall all Git utils and remove the aliases from your shell configuration.
 - **Git Clone All**: Run `git-clone-all <user>` to clone all public repositories from a specified GitHub user.
+- **Git Delete All**: Run `git-delete-all` to delete all cloned git repositories in all folders and subfolders.

 ### Example Usage